You're in luck if you’re wondering how to lose weight without counting calories. Weight loss can be easier than you think!

 If you’re not sure, try drinking a glass of water and reevaluate your hunger cues.

-Reasons other than feeling hunger some people eat includes stress, depression, boredom, seeing or smelling food, or being in social situations where food is present.
+Reasons some people eat other than feeling hungry include stress, depression, boredom, seeing or smelling food, or being in social situations where food is present.

 When you’re wondering how to lose weight without counting calories, keep yourself active all throughout the day in addition to planned exercise.

-Doing so helps you burn off the extra calories needed for effective weight loss.
+Doing so helps you burn the extra calories needed for weight loss.

 You must burn about 500 more calories than you eat every day to drop about 1 pound each week.